Coping Strategies for Crohn’s Disease That Actually Help

 Coping Strategies for Crohn’s Disease to Prepare for Setbacks

-The Pre-Mortem Strategy for Handling the Unexpected
+The Pre Mortem Strategy for Handling the Unexpected

 The Mindset Shift That Makes Coping with Crohn’s Easier

-• Automate decisions to conserve mental energy.
+• Automate wisely Defaults protect mental energy.

 Common Questions About Coping with Crohn’s Disease

-How does stress impact Crohn’s disease?
+How does stress affect Crohn’s symptoms?

 How can I reduce decision fatigue with Crohn’s?

-How do I mentally prepare for Crohn’s flare-ups?
+How do I plan for flare-ups?

 Share this now